 This Annual Report has been prepared by the Company and its contents have been reviewed by the Company's Sponsor, RHT Capital Pte.
 Ltd., for compliance with the relevant rules of the Singapore Exchange Securities Trading Limited ("SGX-ST").
 RHT Capital Pte.
-Ltd. has not
+Ltd. has not independently verified the contents of this Annual Report.

-Annual Report, including the correctness of any of the statements or opinions made or reports contained in this Annual Report.
+This Annual Report has not been examined or approved by the SGX-ST and the SGX-ST assumes no responsibility for the contents of this Annual Report, including the correctness of any of the statements or opinions made or reports contained in this Annual Report.

-The contact person for the Sponsor is Ms Amanda Chen, Registered Professional, RHT Capital Pte.
+The contact person for the Sponsor is Mr Leong Weng Tuck, Registered Professional, RHT Capital Pte.
 Ltd., Six Battery Road #10-01, Singapore 049909, Telephone (65) 6381 6757.